-Decorating my son’s book nook area has definitely been an on-going process!
-Today I am excited to share the new floor pillows I added this past week – felt applique pillows featuring Star Wars droids!
+Hello Crafty Friends!
+Today I am excited to share the new floor pillows I added to my son’s book nook area this past week – felt appliqué pillows featuring Star Wars droids!
 The pillows were plain red couch pillows that were super comfy but pretty boring.
-These new pillowcases are much more fun and playful, which is perfect for this bright and colorful space!
+These new Star Wars pillows are much more fun and playful, which is perfect for this bright and colorful space!

-I created the pillow designs by appliquing felt with a blanket stitch and running stitch.
+The two pillows feature felt appliquéd designs of BB8 and R2D2.
+The entire design uses just a couple basic stitches including the running stitch and blanket stitch.
 I’ve always enjoyed hand sewing, so when I was trying to decide how to create the pillows, I figured this would be fun!
-I made the pillows reversible and backed the pillows with Star Wars fabric left over from the Star Wars apron I made my nephew this past Christmas.
+I made the pillows reversible and backed them with Star Wars fabric left over from the Star Wars apron I made my nephew this past Christmas.

 I created the patterns for these pillows in Photoshop, which is something new for me as I usually draw my patterns by hand first and then move them into Photoshop.
 Creating them on the computer from the start worked out so well, especially since these characters are made up of so many geometric shapes.
 I created each shape on a different layer in Photoshop so when I was done, I had all of my pattern pieces ready to go.